flipz357/flipz357.github.io/index.md

 ## Juri Opitz

 Hi there!
-I'm a researcher interested in machine learning, NLP (Natural Language Processing), and computational linguistics.
-I obtained my Ph.D. from Heidelberg University, where I was advised by Anette Frank.
+I'm a researcher interested in machine learning, statistics, NLP (Natural Language Processing), and computational linguistics.

+My Ph.D. was obtained from Heidelberg University, where I was advised by [Anette Frank](https://www.cl.uni-heidelberg.de/nlpgroup/person/frank).
+I am now based in Switzerland, working for the [University of Zurich's CL department](https://www.cl.uzh.ch/en.html), affiliated with the [Impresso project](https://impresso-project.ch/).

 ### Overview of some work and interests 🔍